irmen/Pyro4/docs/source/tipstricks.rst

     to relate all remote method calls that originate from a single call.
     To make this work you'll have to set this to a new :py:class:`uuid.UUID` in your client code right before you call a Pyro method.
+    Note that it is required that the correlation id needs to be of type :py:class:`uuid.UUID`.
     Note that the HTTP gateway (see :ref:`http-gateway`) also creates a correlation id for every request, and will return it via the ``X-Pyro-Correlation-Id`` HTTP-header in the response.
+    It will also accept this header optionally on a request in which case it will use the value from the header rather than generating a new id.

 For an example of how this information can be retrieved, and how to set the ``correlation_id``,